Automated Visual Inspection Software

-Object variability: For complex objects, significant variations exist in the appearance of both normal and defective items.
+For complex objects, significant variations exist in the appearance of both normal and defective items.

 The decision-making part of the AVI system is based on machine learning methods.
 In order to learn how to distinguish between normal and defective objects, it needs a large dataset of possible variations in their appearance.
 Having enough data to train this machine learning algorithm, we can ensure its ability to make accurate decisions.

-Very small and non-distinctive details: Recognizing features and objects may be difficult if they have a very small size (such as PCA components) or melt into background (a grey caption on a grey background).
+Recognizing features and objects may be difficult if they have a very small size (such as PCA components) or melt into background (a grey caption on a grey background).

-Solution: implementing advanced image preprocessing, segmentation and feature extraction techniques.
+Implementing advanced image preprocessing, segmentation and feature extraction techniques.

 Machine vision software uses a number of techniques to distinguish indistinguishable.
 Depending on the task, our specialists will select the most appropriate techniques to enhance the image and extract valuable information.

-Illumination variability: Changes in the illumination affect the resulting images creating new lines and disguising existing ones.
+Changes in the illumination affect the resulting images creating new lines and disguising existing ones.

 Although uniform illumination makes automated visual inspection much easier, it is possible to mitigate the effects of bad illumination to some extent using more sophisticated preprocessing and edge detection algorithms.